vmware/vcf-security-and-compliance-guidelines/regulatory-compliance/vsphere/7.0/VMware-vSphere-7-Default-Accounts.md

 The randomly generated password is 32 characters using four character classes (numbers, special characters, upper, and lower case).
 This password is randomly generated for each ESXi host.

 The password is subject to the ESXi password complexity and history parameters, such as Security.PasswordQualityControl.
-More information can be found in the [vSphere Security Configuration & Hardening Guide](https://brcm.tech/vcf-scg).
+See the [vSphere Security Configuration & Hardening Guide](https://brcm.tech/vcf-scg).

 The password is stored as a salted SHA512 hash on ESXi, consistent with UNIX and UNIX-like operating systems.
 To enable management, vCenter Server stores the vpxuser password in an encrypted format inside the vCenter Server database on the vCenter Server Appliance.

 This account is not removable and an alternate cannot be substituted.
-Shell access may be removed on ESXi 8.0.0 and newer but will impact management capabilities from vCenter Server.
+Shell access may be removed on ESXi 8.0.0 and newer (not available in ESXi 7) but will impact management capabilities from vCenter Server.
 More discussion of this can be found above and in the [vSphere Security Configuration & Hardening Guides](https://brcm.tech/vcf-scg).
 There are no reasons for vSphere administrators to log into ESXi with this account, so log monitoring alerts (Log Insight et al) can be set to alarm if this account is accessed from anywhere but vCenter Server.

 vCenter Server Appliance Default Local Accounts
 -----------------------------------------------